Venture-Miner/nfboost-user-manual/docs/wallet/metamask.md

 # CONNECT WALLET

 If the user has a MetaMask wallet, they can import it to the NFboost website.
-Just click on the option of “Connect with MetaMask”.
-Click on the “Connect and agree” option.
+Just click the option of “Connect with MetaMask”.
+After click on the “Connect and agree” option.

 ![1](./../assets/meta.png)